Connick v. Myers: Analysis and commentary

 Two decades later, Strickler still disagreed with the Court.
 "This had been an easy case for the lower courts and, I think, rightfully so", he told the Freedom Forum.
 Justice Brennan had been right, he said, "that public employees are more at risk for expressing dissent."
 He also called its standard "not very workable", due to conflicting opinions from lower courts trying to apply it.
 Wessel characterized the speech as "petty bickering" and called the Court's ruling "a common-sense approach."
-Myers' questionnaire "was nearly 100 percent internal".
+Myers's questionnaire "was nearly 100 percent internal".

 Brennan's biographer David Marion sees the case as reaffirming two principles behind the justice's majority opinions in New York Times Co. v.
 United States, the Pentagon Papers case from 1971.
 That case had also involved, to some extent, the First Amendment rights of government workers in disputes at work. "[His dissent] is fully consistent with [his] generous view of the Court's powers ... and his commitment to the fullest possible degree of freedom of expression and access to information."

 Lewis Maltby, founder of the National Work Rights Institute, is highly critical of the decision.
 He castigated the public-concern requirement as "[something] the Court just made up" in his book Can They Do That?.
 "Justice White seems to have missed the Catch-22 quality of his rule", he wrote.
 "You don't need to question management when you agree with them, and you can't question management when you disagree with them because the very act of questioning them could hurt your working relationship."
 With exceptions like McPherson, he believes this rule has cost too many public employees their jobs.
 "The sad reality is that freedom of speech is a myth where your employment is concerned, whether you work in the private or the public sector."

 When San Diego v.
 Roe was handed down, two decades later, Tony Mauro worried that its holding could potentially narrow the public-concern test.
 Writing at the First Amendment Center website, he noted that it suggested that it was not enough for public-employee speech to excite actual public interest to be adjudged worthy of First Amendment protection, but that such public interest must be in something legitimate.
 "Applying those subjective terms to Officer Roe's videotapes may have been an easy task," he wrote.
 "But they could prove perilous in future cases involving, for example, supermarket tabloids or gossipy Web sites."